How to Test Ignition Coils

 If you’re having an ignition coil issue, you’ll want to test your coils to determine which one is having problems.
 Follow these steps to test an ignition coil.

+Ignition coils fail in 2 ways – either complete failure and lack of output, or intermittently, meaning, the coil gets weak, output gets low, or the coil sometimes works and sometimes doesn’t.
+Because of this, intermittent problems are more difficult to diagnose.
 You’re going to want to do your initial diagnosis by looking for common bad ignition coil symptoms, because you need to remove the coils before testing them.
 That way you can save yourself some time if you find that the symptoms don’t match up.
 These are the symptoms of a bad ignition coil:

 How to Test Ignition Coils